eventbrite/javascript/general/README.md

 }
 ```

 If satisfying a negative condition should exit or throw, put the negative condition first.
-This generally improves readability especially for functions with more than one logical branching.
+This generally improves readability especially for functions with more than one logical branching or large blocks.

 ```js
 // good